blesson3/blesson3.github.io/README.md

 *Grand Rapids, MI - May 2016 through August 2016*

 * Managed a project where I ended up designing, developing, and deploying a fully automated linux solution that took the project from years to less than a month.
-I converted millions of non-searchable PDFs to a searchable format, increasing efficiency around the company.
-During this project I started a collaboration effort between a couple of different teams to get my project done.
-My project was regarded to be one of the most collaborative projects in IT at the time.
+* Converted millions of non-searchable PDFs to a searchable format, increasing efficiency around the company.
+* This project initiated a massive collaborative effort between different IT teams.

-I was given a web/active directory project, which no one could come up with a solution for.
-I designed, and developed a solution within the scope of my internship that saved the company from buying a very expensive alternative.
+* Designed, and developed a solution within the scope of my internship that saved the company from buying a very expensive alternative.

-I also built an internal iOS application from scratch that you could use to search for where people were around the campus.
+* Built an internal iOS application from scratch that allows employees to search for where people were around the campus.

 ##Lead iOS Developer at RenewU (Early stage)
 *Los Angeles, CA (remote work) - July 2015 through October 2015*

-I was recruited to build an iOS MVP from scratch.
-The app included native map functionality, and persistent state changes (similar to the Uber ride experience).
-I collaborated with a designer and completed the app within 4 months, while full-time in school (sophomore at Hope College) starting August.
+* Built an iOS MVP from scratch.
+* Gained experience in native map functionality, and persistent state changes (similar to the Uber ride experience).

-##Computer Support Technician (Student position)
-*Holland, MI - January 2015 through May 2016*

-I was recommended for this position by a CS professor.
-I managed Hope College's library website, and I developed a variety of prototypes from ideas around the office.
-These ideas inspired me to become more experienced with Windows systems, databases, and gaming engines (Unity).
-I also wrote technical documentation for systems I developed.

-##Internship at Compuware
-*Detroit, MI - June 2014*

-I participated in a mobile app challenge hosted by my high school, in which we were rewarded with a month internship at Compuware.
-I learned application performance management, took a company sponsored certification and passed.

 #Skills#